sparcians/map/README.md

 | Development prior to SimDB integration | SimDB integration/report generation support | TreeNode Extensions API Update | Brand new Argos rebuilt on SimDB for a much smaller database and much more responsive UI |

-Clone MAP with the `--recursive` option to also clone the git submodules, and `--branch map_v2.2` to clone the latest stable v2 branch.  `master` branch of Sparta should never be used (development).
+Clone MAP with the `--recursive` option to also clone the git submodules, and `--branch map_v2.2` to clone the latest stable v2.  `master` branch of Sparta should never be used (development).

 - `git clone git@github.com:sparcians/map.git --recursive --branch map_v2.2`